-NAP applications are processed within several days and schools will receive a notification email advising of the outcome of the application, and if appropriate, detailing the additional staffing allocation that will be provided to employ a teacher to support the newly arrived EAL/D student.
+NAP applications will be processed within a matter of days and schools will receive a notification email advising of the outcome of the application, and if appropriate, detailing the additional staffing allocation that will be provided to employ a teacher to support the newly arrived EAL/D student.
 Schools are also able to track the progress of their applications through the Online Data Collections for Schools website.

-The teacher allocation and level of funding for NAP support is determined using a sliding scale formula which incorporates student need, level of existing school EAL/D funding and individual school contexts.
+The teacher allocation and level of funding for NAP support is determined using a sliding scale formula which incorporates student need, level of existing school funding and individual school contexts.